stephenmcd/mezzanine/docs/deployment.rst

 Consider a project for an organization or business with several related domains that are to be managed by the same people, or for which sharing of resources is a big benefit.
-These related domains can the same Django (and/or perhaps gunicorn) process, which can offer easier management and reduced resource needs in the server environment.
+These related domains can share the same Django process, which can offer easier management and reduced resource needs in the server environment.

 The domains involved could have a direct subsidiary relationship, as with example.com and several subdomains, or they may be completely separate domains,